mmazuecos/My-config/README.md

 # **My-config**
-My .vimrc and my .Xmodmap.
+My .vimrc, .Xmodmap and .zshrc.
 Here just for not loosing them.
 Keep in mind that I use dvorak-intl keyboard layout.

 ### .vimrc